hbctraining/Training-modules/IntroR_ggplot2/lessons/02_syntax_and_data_structures.md

 Variables can be given almost any name, such as `x`, `current_temperature`, or `subject_id`.
 However, there are some rules / suggestions you should keep in mind:

+- Avoid names starting with a number (`2x` is not valid but `x2` is)
+- Keep in mind that **R is case sensitive** (e.g., `genome_length` is different from `Genome_length`)
 - Make your names explicit and not too long.
-- Avoid names starting with a number (`2x` is not valid but `x2` is)
+- Be consistent with the styling of your code (where you put spaces, how you name variable, etc.).
+In R, two popular style guides are [Hadley Wickham's style guide](http://adv-r.had.co.nz/Style.html) and [Google's](https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml).
 - Avoid names of fundamental functions in R (e.g., `if`, `else`, `for`, see [here](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Reserved.html) for a complete list).
 In general, even if it's allowed, it's best to not use other function names (e.g., `c`, `T`, `mean`, `data`) as variable names.
 When in doubt check the help to see if the name is already in use.
 - Avoid dots (`.`) within a variable name as in `my.dataset`.
 There are many functions